-From the Deployment Automation support page, download the server and agent installers for your platform, and any others you want to use, such as the agent relay installer or command-line client zip file.
+From the Software Licensing and Downloads portal (requires login), download the server and agent installers for your platform, and any others you need, such as the agent relay installer or command-line client zip file.
 Extract compressed files before running the embedded executables.

 Install the server.